WillAbides/benchdiff-action/README.md

 Name to use in reporting status.
 This is the name of the check-run that is created.

+### status_ref

+Report status to this git ref or sha.
+Default is HEAD.

 ### github_token

 default: `${{ github.token }}`